-It’s 2019 and social media marketing is on the roll.
+It’s almost 2020 and social media marketing is on the roll.
 These days, social media portals are more than just online communication tools.
 Influential brands know their impact on their customers and those brands are the ones taking the for the last few years.

 When a brand steps into the social media marketing world, it’s not just showing it’s products off to the world.
 The online presence helps them produce various marketing strategies by,